pingcap/tidb/docs/design/2022-03-03-LOAD-DATA-with-lightning.md

 The *data parser* output the data of one row in the type of `[]types.Datum`, the *load data worker* iterate the *data parser* to accumulate a batch to be further processed.
 An empty batch means the source file has been read totally.

 ### KV encoder

+The *load data worker* owns a `InsertValues`, which can be used to encode the data to KV pairs. `InsertValues` is also used by other INSERT-like statements, it has more maintenance that lightning's separated KV encoder.
+Reusing it rather than lightning's one can prevent bugs that caused by lightning's encoding behaviour is outdated, for example, [#41454](https://github.com/pingcap/tidb/issues/41454).

 ### KV writer